stig/phageapp/Phage/en.lproj/HowToPlay.md

 How To Play
 ===========

-Phage is a two-player abstract strategy game not entirely unlike chess.
+Phage is a two-player abstract strategy game with similarities to chess.
-Players alternate moving until the current player cannot make a move.
-If the opponent can still move at this point he or she wins the game, otherwise it's a draw.
+Players take turn moving until one player is unable to.
+If the _opponent_ can make a move at this point he or she wins the game, otherwise it's a draw.

-Each player has four pieces (Circle, Square, Diamond & Triangle) that can be moved a maximum of seven times each.
-(For this reason, games tend to be short.)
+Each player has four pieces; Circle, Square, Diamond & Triangle; that can be moved a maximum of seven times each.
+Thus, games tend to be short.
+There are no pass moves.
 The pieces move in different ways:

 - Circle moves horizontally, vertically and diagonally in any direction.
   (Like Queens in Chess.)